-An introduction to the discipline and sources of systematic theology with emphasis on learning to do theology; an overview of the 16 Fundamentals of the Assemblies of God; the doctrines of general revelation, special revelation, inspiration and inerrancy of Scripture; and the importance of developing a Christian worldview.
+This course is an introduction to the discipline and sources of systematic theology and the essential elements of a Christian worldview.
+Emphasis is placed on learning to do theology; the doctrines of general revelation, special revelation, and inspiration of Scripture; and the contrast between a Christian worldview and non-Christian worldviews.